 UW usernames and passwords can, and often are, compromised (hacked).

-Similar to your online bank accounts, UW users who need to access certain UW computers from off campus are now requested to use two methods to verify their identity.
+Similar to your online bank accounts, UW users who need to access certain UW computers from off campus now use two methods to verify their identity.
 This is called two-factor authentication, since the identity of the user is verified in two ways: 1) their username and password and 2) their identity through a, simple, easy to use application on their cell phone.
 While hackers half a world away may be able to steal or hack a username and password, they cannot get access to a phone in the user's possession.
 Users will need to log into the two factor authentication site (https://wyosecure.uwyo.edu/2f) to use two factor authentication.

 For users who do not have a smartphone, authentication can also be created by entering a passcode that is sent to any phone, through a phone call, or by a key fob (there is a one-time $20 fee to pay for the key fob).

-Signing up for two-factor authentication takes just the few quick steps listed out in How To Use Your Two-Factor Authentication Account (http://www.uwyo.edu/askit/displaydoc.asp?id=3302).
+Signing up for two-factor authentication takes just the few quick steps listed in How To Use Your Two-Factor Authentication Account (http://www.uwyo.edu/askit/displaydoc.asp?id=3302).